lderequesensS/lderequesensS/README.md

 # Hi there!, I'm Leonardo de Requeséns

-## Software Engineer based in Chile 🇨🇱
+## Software Engineer from Chile 🇨🇱
 - 🌱I like to learn new things, not only related to tech.
 - 🐈🐈‍⬛🐈‍⬛ Dad of three cats (help)
 - 🧙🏻‍♂️ Dungeon master for my family